What Shopify built-in inventory tool was — and why merchants relied on it

 Frequently asked questions

-What happened to Shopify Stocky?
+What happened to Shopify built-in inventory tool?

-Is there a free Shopify Stocky replacement?
+Is there a free Shopify inventory management for Shopify?

 Can I create purchase orders in Shopify without an app?

-Does EZStock replace all of Stocky's features?
+Does EZStock replace all of the built-in inventory tool's features?

 Most merchants complete the migration in under an hour.
 The main tasks are adding your suppliers (15–30 minutes depending on how many), setting reorder points on key SKUs, and creating a first PO to verify the workflow.
 EZStock reads your existing Shopify product and inventory data automatically — there's no data import required.